17 Healthy Breastfeeding Snacks (Quick & Easy!)

 You’ve got like 15 minutes until that sweet baby of yours wants to nurse AGAIN and you are hungry as all get out.
 New moms just don’t have the time or the brain space to make anything fancy.

 Girl, I get it.
-Let’s get snacking the easy way.
+Let’s get talk about good breastfeeding snacks made simple.

 My Super Simple Formula for a Healthy Breastfeeding Snack